plerup/makeEspArduino/README.md

 After this you can test it.
 Attach your ESP8266 board and execute the following commands:

     cd makeEspArduino
-    make -f makeEspArduino.mk flash
+    make -f makeEspArduino.mk DEMO=1 flash

+The DEMO definition makes the the makefile choose a typical demo sketch from the ESP examples.
-After this you will have the example "HelloServer" in your ESP.
-This is the default demo example which the makefile chooses if no sketch has been specified.
+After this you will have the example downloaded onto in your ESP.

 If you want to use a clone of the environment instead then do something like this: